sccn/labstreaminglayer/docs/info/faqs.rst

 Make sure that you use a recent version of liblsl (1.10 or later offers a faster network protocol) at both the sender and the receiver.

+If you are writing an application that needs to push a lot of data, please show your interest by commenting on the long-lingering `pull request to speed up pushes
+<https://github.com/sccn/liblsl/pull/170>`_ by reducing the number of data copies.

 Chunk sizes
 -----------